 Family/couples apartments; each individual can not get a full stay for their studies.
 Their stay in Student housing counts although the spouse was registered for the apartment at some time.

-Residence is not extended beyond maximum stay except under special circumstances such as maternity leave or because of illness during the course of studies.
-The Appeals committee treats all requests for extension beyond maximum stay (see further in Article 12) and all requests should be sent to the committee with at least a 3 months notice.
+Residence is not extended beyond maximum stay except under very special circumstances, such as serious illness and only during the course of studies.
+The Appeals committee treats all requests for extension beyond maximum stay.
+If a student wishes to extend his or her contract beyond maximum stay of residence due to maternity/paternity leave taken earlier in the study time, he/she needs to send in an exemption request which is assessed by the Appeals committee.
+Take notice that such an exemption can only be granted once and for one semester, and only for one of the parents.
+See further article 12.
+All requests should be sent to the committee with at least a 3 months notice.

 Tenants who graduate in June can stay to the end of their current contract.
 Those who graduate in February can stay to the end of May and those who graduate in October can stay until the end of the year.

 Subleasing rooms and apartments in Student housing is forbidden, whether it is for payment or not.
 Only those mentioned in the application and in the housing contract have recidencial rights to specific housing, long or short term.

 Exchange students can apply for an exemption in regards to subleasing, if the students do not share housing with other students, i.e shared apartments or shared kitchen facilities.

 The resident shall submit a request to Student housing, to sublet to another student at the University of Iceland.
 The resident shall also indicate whether the student exchange is for one or two semesters, never longer than two semesters.
 The resident must still fulfill the credit conditions during the exchange.